Some useful tips to help you use the site.

 It’s totally free to list your space.
 You just need to register first.

 Before you list your space think about whether it is suited to creative use.
-The spaces on this website are carefully assessed according to their suitability to creative practice, which is what distinguishes us from other search engines like gumtree or real estate vacancy sites.
+Read through the accepted Space Types and make sure your space fits one of these categories The spaces on this website are carefully assessed according to their suitability to creative practice, which is what distinguishes us from other search engines like gumtree or real estate vacancy sites.

 Our requirements are that the space is suitable for some form of creative practice – that might be space to develop, practice, perform, make, display, exhibit or construct creative work.
 You should be seeking creatives to fill or occupy your space.

 Creative Spaces is dedicated to spaces for creative use.
 We do not advertise spaces for yoga, fitness, pilates, events or functions, unless your space can clearly be adapted to creative use and you have described the creative potential of your space.
 To get a sense of the spaces we accept on the site, view this list of 'Space Types'.
 As a quick guide:

 SUITABLE: Dance studios, music venues, rehearsal spaces, offices with a creative focus, galleries, photography studios, co-working spaces with creative practice as core business.

 NOT SUITABLE: fitness/pilates/yoga studios, corporate offices, event, party and function spaces - unless they can be tailored to creative use.

 If your space has uses other than those above, please add them in your space description.
 Please separate each suggested usage with a comma. (eg. Retail, Pottery)

 All you need is actual photos of your space, as well as a short description that details how your space can be used, pricing terms and an indication of the types of creative work suitable for the space.
 See this link for tips on photography.